-- 2.1 The development area was trenched to an agreed plan (see Fig. 2).
-The trenching was carried out using a medium sized 360 machine equipped with a 1200mm flat bucket which was under archaeological supervision at all times and any indistinct areas were hand cleaned as necessary to improve clarity with all 7 of the trenches being 1.80m wide with the single archaeological feature of any interest being investigated by hand with a 1m wide section. - 2.2 The sides and base of trenches and the upcast spoil were examined visually and scanned with a metal detector for any finds as the evaluation progressed though the level of the vegetation precluded searches in the areas between the trenches.
+2.1 The development area was trenched to an agreed plan (see Fig. 2).
+The trenching was carried out using a medium sized 360 machine equipped with a 1500mm flat bucket which was under archaeological supervision at all times and any indistinct areas were hand cleaned as necessary to improve clarity with all 8 of the trenches being 1.80m wide.

+2.2 The sides and base of trenches and the upcast spoil were examined visually and scanned with a metal detector for any finds as the evaluation progressed.
 Site visibility for features and finds is considered to have been good throughout the evaluation which was undertaken under dry weather conditions.
 At the end of the evaluation the location of the trenches was plotted from nearby mapped features and as the works progressed a full photographic record in digital format (see Appendix I) was taken.